81525 Innovation Internship B

 Description

 This subject provides students with the opportunity to extend their real-world work experience, strengthen their professional identity and begin developing their own transdisciplinary value proposition.
-It facilitates a process of engagement in, and reflection upon, an online, work-simulated experience.
-Students apply this knowledge to future career goals.
-Additionally it enables students to develop future orientation towards the world of work and the career opportunities opening up to them as emerging transdisciplinary professionals.
+In order to develop their own learning objectives for the internship, the subject encourages students to analyse the skills, experience and abilities they need for the innovation-oriented workplace.
+It facilitates a process of reflection on their internship experience and how they can apply this knowledge to their future career goals.
+Additionally, it enables students to develop future orientation towards the world of work and the career opportunities opening up to them as emerging transdisciplinary professionals.

 Subject learning objectives (SLOs)